DeepSpec/InteractionTrees/README.md

 opam install coq-paco coq-ext-lib
 ```

-Now you can build the project with :
+Now you can build the project with:

 ```
 make